MATPOWER/wy-wind-model/README.md

 WY-Wind-Model
 =============

-_by Wooyoung Jeon and Ray Zimmerman_
+_by Wooyoung Jeon, Ray Zimmerman, Alberto J. Lamadrid L., and Tim Mount_

 [WY-Wind-Model][1] provides a time-series wind model for use by the [MATPOWER Optimal Scheduling Tool][2] (MOST), which is part of [MATPOWER][3].